Education: On Demand

 Carol Kline Olson, MD, DFAPA, Chair of the Departments of Psychiatry at Valleywise Behavioral Health and Creighton School of Medicine, Phoenix

-Josh Mozell, JD, Senior Partner, Law Firm of Frazer, Ryan, Goldberg & Arnold, L.L.P; and Immediate Past Chair, Mental Health America of Arizona
+Josh Mozell, JD, Senior Partner, Law Firm of Frazer, Ryan, Goldberg & Arnold, L.L.P; President of the Association of the Chronically Mentally Ill; and Immediate Past Chair, Mental Health America of Arizona

 Continuing Education Credit